NHSDigital/NRLF/README.md

 ## Setup

-Before you tackle this guide, there are some more instructions here on the [Developer onboarding guide](https://nhsd-confluence.digital.nhs.uk/pages/viewpage.action?spaceKey=CLP&title=NRLF+-+Developer+Onboarding) in confluence
+Before you tackle this guide, there are some more instructions here on the [Developer onboarding guide](https://nhsd-confluence.digital.nhs.uk/pages/viewpage.action?spaceKey=CLP&title=NRLF+-+Developer+Onboarding) in confluence.

 ### 1. Prerequisites